Mets' Pillar has multiple nasal fractures after...

 - News Article

+by: ESPN News Services — ESPN New York: Mets Blog 18 May

-New York Mets outfielder Kevin Pillar suffered multiple nasal fractures when he was hit in the face by a fastball
+Mets outfielder Kevin Pillar has multiple nasal fractures after being hit in the face by a 94 mph fastball in Monday night's win over the Braves.

 More Recent New York Mets Articles